phamduyanminh/hidden-gems/README.md

 ## Project Setup - Run the following Commands in Order

-## Project Setup - Run the following Commands in Order

 1. `npm install`
    - Installs all dependencies listed in package.json